OPFORGE

 • false data injection

 That is the standard OPFORGE is designed to test.
+This scenario demonstrates how to measure and close that gap.

 OPFORGE Adversary Emulation • Detection Validation • Cyber Experimentation